Flight Unlimited II: Reception

 PC Zones Paul Presley believed the game to be inferior to combat flight simulators and stated that it "isn't nearly as deep or varied as Microsoft's Flight Simulator '98".
 He found the graphics to be lackluster and the terrain to be "a bit empty", which he believed damaged the game's atmosphere.
 However, he noted that Flight Unlimited IIs "underlying playability" made it "worthwhile" and "addictive".
 Presley summarized, "[A]s a time-waster, a novelty item or an office toy, it does the job and it does it well."
 Jonathan Gordon of The Independent wrote, "The original Flight Unlimited promised much but delivered relatively little, and it's a similar story with this sequel."
 He noted that the graphics, while good from a distance, became "disappointingly bland" up close; and he found the game to be limited compared to Microsoft Flight Simulator '98.

 Flight Unlimited II was a runner-up for Computer Gaming Worlds 1997 "Simulation Game of the Year" award, which ultimately went to Longbow 2.
 The editors called Flight Unlimited II "the first aviation sim to truly capture the environment of real civilian flying".
+In December 1998, Arcade named it the best flight simulation game.